NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Invited conference talks

+1. _What to expect from LISA_, Talk at The quest for precision gravitational wave cosmology, Chicago, USA [19/09/2022]
 1. _GW cosmology with LISA (and TianQin)_, Talk at TianQin Astro Workshop, online [24/08/2022]
 1. _Cosmology with Gravitational Waves: Current Results and Future Prospects_, Talk at International Workshop on Emerging Trends in Gravitation and Cosmology, online [17/12/2021]
 2. _Science overview of LIGO/Virgo and LISA_, Talk at IRAP-L2IT gravitaitonal waves mini-symposium, Toulouse, France [10/12/2021]